-Cgates is Lithuania’s largest independent pay TV and internet service provider, an area with vast additional potential as technologies and consumer habits evolve.
-The company provides digital and interactive television, fibre-optic broadband internet and fixed telephony to subscribers in most of the country.
-Focused on being the best-in-class telecom and entertainment platform, Cgates has expanded fast, both organically and with multiple acquisitions.
-A consortium led by Livonia Partners invested in the company in 2017 to support its growth and network and technology development.
+Cgates is Lithuania’s largest independent pay TV and internet service provider.
+This is an area with vast additional potential as technologies and consumer habits evolve.
+The company provides digital and interactive television, fibre-optic broadband internet, and fixed telephony to subscribers in most of the country.
+Focused on being the best-in-class telecom and entertainment platform, Cgates has expanded quickly, both organically and with multiple acquisitions.
+A consortium led by Livonia Partners invested in the company in 2017, to support its growth and network and technology development.

 Mindaugas Utkevičius | Mindaugas Rapolas | Rain Lõhmus

-Santa Monica Networks is the market leader in IT integration services in Latvia and Lithuania with a focus on high-growth areas such as networking, cybersecurity and solutions for data centres.
-The company has the region’s top talent in those areas as well as partnerships with leading global IT infrastructure vendors and the established reputation of a trusted B2B technology partner.
-Clients include large enterprises and medium-size businesses as well as government and financial institutions.
-In building innovative infrastructure and processes, Santa Monica Networks inspires its clients to advance toward joining the ranks of the best run organisations in the world.
-Livonia acquired a majority stake in the company in 2017 with the management keeping a minority share.
+Santa Monica Networks is the market leader in IT integration services in Latvia and Lithuania with a focus on high-growth areas such as networking, cybersecurity, and solutions for data centres.
+They have the region’s top talent in those areas, as well as partnerships with leading global IT infrastructure vendors, and the established reputation of a trusted B2B technology partner.
+Clients include large enterprises and medium-size businesses, as well as government and financial institutions.
+By building an innovative infrastructure and processes, Santa Monica Networks inspires its clients to advance toward joining the ranks of the best run organizations in the world.
+Livonia acquired a majority stake in the company in 2017, with the management keeping a minority share.

 Kristīne Bērziņa | Ernests Bordāns

 Scoro is all-in-one business management software for professional service firms.
-It combines project management with time and team management as well as sales, billing and services automation.
-The software-as-a-service company has shown strong growth ever since its creation in 2013 in Estonia and now has customers in more than 50 countries.
+It combines project management with time and team management as well as sales, billing, and services automation.
+The software-as-a-service company has shown strong growth ever since its creation in 2013 in Estonia, and it now has customers in more than 60 countries.
 A consortium led by Livonia Partners acquired a minority stake in Scoro in 2018 to help it accelerate growth, including expansion of the company’s New York and London offices and the development of machine learning capabilities.

 Kaido Veske | Styv Solovjov

 Hortes is Estonia’s leading brand for home and garden products.
-The company’s mission is to bring nature’s inspired beauty into people’s lives.
-With a unique retail concept, it delivers an inspirational shopping experience in spacious glass-structure premises, offering the region’s broadest selection of indoor and outdoor plants, gardening tools and supplies, as well as home and pet products.
+The company’s mission is to bring nature-inspired beauty into people’s lives.
+With a unique retail concept, it delivers an inspirational shopping experience in spacious glass-structure premises.
+Hortes offers the region’s broadest selection of indoor and outdoor plants, gardening tools and supplies, as well as home and pet products.
 Livonia acquired Hortes in 2016 to expand the business further.

-Hortes sells hundreds of thousands of plants and trees a year, adding more nature to peoples’ lives and urban settings.
-It also ensures its own new retail space is highly energy efficient.
+Hortes sells hundreds of thousands of plants and trees per year, adding more nature to peoples’ lives and urban settings.
+It also ensures that its own new retail space is highly energy efficient.

 Kristīne Bērziņa | Hendrik Reimand